ficusjs/ficusjs/docs/getting-started.md

 > Alternatively, fork this Codepen to see it in action - https://codepen.io/ducksoupdev/pen/GRZPqJO

 The hello world example creates a new [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) using the `createComponent` function and registers it to the `hello-world` tag.
+It uses the [lit-html](https://www.npmjs.com/package/lit-html) renderer for creating HTML from [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 Once registered, the tag can be used multiple times in HTML and instances can be programmatically obtained using [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) or [`element.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)